 The 950th CEISG was created based on Resolution dtd 15 July 2004 signed by the members of the Joint CEIS Board headed by the Chairman RADM ABRAHAM R ABESAMIS AFP and other major service coordinating staff.
-Said resolution calls for the need to create signal units from the three (3) major service branches to oversee, plan and develop the overall CEIS requirements in the different levels of commands for integration and interoperability, as well as, to create position for the career advancement of CEIS Officers and enlisted personnel.
+Said resolution calls for the need to create signal units from the three (3) major service branches to oversee, plan and develop the overall CEIS requirements in the different levels of commands for integration and interoperability, as well as, to create a position for the career advancement of CEIS Officers and enlisted personnel.

-On the 15th of April 2005, the 950th Communications Electronics and Information Systems Group (CEISG) was organized and placed under the command and control of the Commanding General, PAF with its mandate to provide communications electronics and information systems services in support to PAF mission.
+On the 15th of April 2005, the 950th Communications Electronics and Information Systems Group (CEISG) was organized and placed under the command and control of the Commanding General, PAF with its mandate to provide communications electronics and information systems services in support to the PAF mission.

 However, with the cyber threats becoming more sophisticated each day, it is imperative that the 950th CEISG have its own squadron that is solely focused on ensuring the security and integrity of the PAF Cyberspace.
-For this reason, the Group included in its Flight Plan that by 2017, 950th CEISG should be able to upgrade its current Cyber Security Flight into 954th Cyberspace Operations Squadron to be responsive to its mandate.
+For this reason, the Group included in its Flight Plan that by 2017, 950th CEISG should be able to upgrade its current Cyber Security Flight into the 954th Cyberspace Operations Squadron to be responsive to its mandate.

 MISSION: To ensure the PAF Cyberspace is secured and protected from both internal and external threats.